389ds/389ds.github.io/docs/389ds/FAQ/replication-update-status.md

 ### general send_updates result:

+The following messages indicate that an error occured, but the error is considered temporary.
+They look very similar, the differenc is where the error originated.

     "Error (18) : Incremental update transient error.
 Backing off, will retry update later."

-An error occured during changelog processing which is not fatal.
+An error occured on the local server during changelog processing which is not fatal.
 The error log will contain more details.

     "Error (16) : Incremental update connection error.
 Backing off, will retry update later."